AlexMaronVaz/Aplicativo-Estudar/replit.md

 ## Overview

 This is a full-stack React application built with a TypeScript Express backend and React frontend.
-The application appears to be a topic management system that allows users to create, view, and delete topics.
+The application is a topic management system that allows users to create, view, and delete topics in Portuguese.
 It uses a modern tech stack with Drizzle ORM for database operations, shadcn/ui for UI components, and TanStack Query for state management.

+## Recent Changes (January 2025)

+### v2 - Fixed Delete Operation Issues
+- **Problem Identified**: DELETE operations were returning 404 "Tópico não encontrado" on Vercel
+- **Root Cause**: ID type inconsistency between PostgreSQL (numbers) and file storage (strings)
+- **Solutions Applied**:
+  - Changed IDs to timestamp-based for guaranteed uniqueness
+  - Added string comparison for cross-platform compatibility
+  - Enhanced logging for debugging in production
+  - Created debug endpoint (/api/debug) for troubleshooting
+  - Added dual DELETE route support (path params + query params)

 ## User Preferences